Youth Baseball and Softball in Reno

-The author is on the board of Washoe Little League, coaches his two children regularly, and has a son playing for the Scorpions Baseball Academy travel ball team.
+The author is on the board of Washoe Little League, coaches his two sons, and has both sons playing for the Scorpions Baseball Academy travel ball team.

 If you enjoyed this article, check out A Coach’s Promise To Your Kids and Help Me Coach Your Kids, both based on the author’s experience coaching community baseball.
 As always, thanks for your support.